claws/digestdb/doc/user/index.rst

 ==========

-This section of the documentation provides some background information about Blobdb as well as step-by-step instructions for getting the most out of Blobdb.
+This section of the documentation provides some background information about DigestDB as well as step-by-step instructions for getting the most out of DigestDB.

 .. toctree::
    :maxdepth: 1